 Tools you might need:

-- Battery drill/driver (check out our cordless drills guide)
+- Battery drill/driver (check out my power drill buying guide)

 - Stanley knife